avatartalk-ai/avatartalk-examples/README.md

 - `python/livekit-webchat` – LiveKit-based webchat: assistant replies are spoken by an avatar into a LiveKit room via `/ws/infer`.
 - `python/livekit-agents` – LiveKit Agents integration.
 - `python/youtube-rtmp-streamer` – Generates short English‑learning segments with OpenAI and streams them to a YouTube Live RTMP endpoint via AvatarTalk; can read live chat and adapt topics.
+- `python/knowledge-base` – Knowledge-grounded chat that builds an OpenAI vector store from local files and uses `file_search` to ground answers before rendering an avatar video.
 - `nodejs/simple-webchat` – Feature-parity Node.js port (Express) of the text-first app, including voice input and streaming proxy.
 - `nodejs/livekit-webchat` – Node.js LiveKit webchat where the assistant speaks into a LiveKit room via `/ws/infer`.
 - `nodejs/youtube-rtmp-streamer` – Node.js RTMP streamer; same behavior as the Python version, streams to YouTube and adapts to live chat.
+- `nodejs/knowledge-base` – Knowledge-grounded chat that builds an OpenAI vector store from local files and uses `file_search` to ground answers before rendering an avatar video.

 ## Key Endpoints